Giladperetz12/SmartBooking-OOP/README.md

-OOP project for a junior software developer engineer a system for orders managing built with python by me
+OOP project for a junior software developer engineer

+a system that designed to manage bookings and client built with python by me

 # project Goals :

-This project is one of my degree portfolio, the main goal is to build up an accessible system following OOP principles with optimal run-time and connected to DB - SQLite.
+This project is one of my degree portfolio, the main goal is to build up an accessible system following OOP principles that :
+Manage clients through a centralized system

+Maintain clear separation between API, business logic, and data access layers

+Work with domain models independent of the API layer

+Provide controlled and stable interaction with the database

+Expose system functionality through an API

 #Progress :
 Built all the main classes the system needs — clients, products, orders, payments — with clean OOP structure.